choerodon/api-gateway-old/README.md

 - `kafka`

 ## Reporting Issues
-If you find any shortcomings or bugs, please describe them in the Issue.
+If you find any shortcomings or bugs, please describe them in the [issue](https://github.com/choerodon/choerodon/issues/new?template=issue_template.md).

 ## How to Contribute
 Pull requests are welcome!
 [Follow](https://github.com/choerodon/choerodon/blob/master/CONTRIBUTING.md) to know for more information on how to contribute.

 ## Note
 - It needs to cooperate with gateway-helper to complete the gateway functions such as authentication, traffic limiting and routing.